ZaiiaDS/ZaiiaPawn/README.md

 ZaiiaPawn scores items against your own weight sets and shows the result directly in item tooltips and on the character / inspect sheet.

-ClassicAPI and SuperWoW are recommended for the full feature set, but the addon works without them (see "Optional dependencies" below).
+ClassicAPI is recommended for the full feature set, but the addon works without it (see "Optional dependencies" below).

 ## Features